chocolat-chaud-io/stator/README.md

 If you would like to use mongodb, even though it is absolutely not recommended because it currently doesn't work well with [typeorm](https://github.com/typeorm/typeorm), you can still do that by updating the connection info under `./apps/api/src/config/configuration.ts`.
 You simply need to replace `type: "postgres"` with `type: "mongo"`.
+Make sure you run the mongo container using the command: `npm run mongo`.

 #### Data seeding